-MMC offers many ways to finance your education by offering merit, talent, and need based scholarships from the College.
-NY State residents may qualify for state aid and US residents may qualify for federal grants, loans, and work study.
-We do offer a very limited pool of funds for international students, but most of their cost will be their own responsibility as they are not eligible for need-based aid.
-85% of our student body receives some form of financial assistance.
-You can begin to explore you options by completing the Net Price Calculator for First Year Studentsor for Transfer Students to get an estimate of what you might receive if admitted to MMC or visit Financial Aid.
+MMC offers many ways to finance your education by offering merit and talent scholarships.
+U.S. citizens and permanent residents may also qualify for institutional, state, or federal need-based grants, loans, and work study.
+90% of our student body receives some form of financial assistance.
+You can begin to explore you options by completing the Net Price Calculator for First Year Students or for Transfer Students to get an estimate of what you might receive if accepted to MMC or visit Financial Aid.

 When can I do an internship at MMC?

-Internships may be obtained through the Office of Career Services, a faculty advisor, or by the student.
-Many students take internships for academic credit; in order to be eligible to intern for academic credit, students are required to have completed thirty credits (transfer students may apply after one semester of fulltime study at MMC) and have a minimum GPA of 2.8.
+Internships may be obtained through the Office of Career Services, a faculty advisor, or by word of mouth through students.
+Many students take internships for academic credit; in order to be eligible to intern for academic credit, students are required to have completed thirty credits (transfer students may apply after one semester of full-time study at MMC) and have a minimum GPA of 2.8.

 Do you offer Study Abroad options?